Keksuccino/docs_fancymenu/home.md

 ## Saving Your Work

 Don't forget to save your work!
+You will see an "Unsaved Changes" indicator in the top-right corner of the editor if you need to save your work before closing it.

 This can be done by pressing **CTRL + S** or by clicking on **Layout -> Save**!